Sterculia rogersii

 Distribution & Ecology

 This Tree is a southern African Endemic (restricted to a particular geographic location).
 Trees occur in low altitude, dry bushveld, or rocky outcrops.
-In SA, Provincial distribution includes Northern KwaZulu-Natal lowveld e.g. Ndumo Game reserve – close to Mozambique boarder, Mpumalanga and Limpopo.
+They do not tolerate cold areas and are common in alluvial floodplains.
+In South Africa, Provincial distribution includes Northern KwaZulu-Natal lowveld e.g. Ndumo Game reserve – close to Mozambique boarder, Mpumalanga and Limpopo.
 In South Africa, trees are common in the arid bush and rocky outcrops between the Soutpansberg Mountains and the Limpopo River.
-They also occur in Swaziland, southern Mozambique, Botswana and eastern Zimbabwe.
+They also occur in Eswatini (Swaziland), southern Mozambique, Botswana and eastern Zimbabwe.
 Elephants consume Leaves and young Shoots.
-A variety of animals – including birds consumes the Seeds.
+A variety of animals – including birds game and stock consumes the Seeds.
 Populations of this tree are decreasing in the Kruger National Park.

 Ethnobotany

 The light, soft, creamy-white, low-density Wood is brittle and of little use.
-Fibre extracted from the Bark is used to make cord, which is then used in hut building, for repairing fishing nets, to tie roofing thatch and for making grain baskets.
-This is a good quality fibre.
-It is used to sew sleeping mats and for weaving fishing nets.
+However good quality Fibre is extractable from the Bark.
+It is used to make cord, which is then used in hut building, for weaving and repairing of fishing nets, to tie roofing thatch and for making grain baskets.
+It is also used to sew sleeping mats.
 People, game, as well as goats and cattle consume the Seeds.
 The hairy covering of the open suture is irritating to the skin.
 Domestic animals browse the Leaves and young stems.
 In times of need, the Pith of trees may be eaten.
 Propagation is from seeds soaked in hot water overnight, or cuttings.
 Young plants require a warm, frost free, relatively dry environment.
-This tree can be grown in a pot and it is used for bonsai.
+This tree can be grown in a pot, and it is used for bonsai.

 References